Referendum Frequently Asked Questions

 A referendum is the opportunity to campaign and have a vote on an issue that matters to students in Hull.

-Since 2016, five referenda have been held on subjects such as whether or not as a union we should lobby the University to abolish the Faculty Hub system (did not meet quorum); two separate referenda on whether or not we should change our governance system (did not pass both times); and whether or not we should leave the NUS (students voted yes).
+Since 2016, six referenda have been held on subjects such as updating our Articles of Association (did not meet quprum first time and passed second time); whether or not as a union we should lobby the University to abolish the Faculty Hub system (did not meet quorum); two separate referenda on whether or not we should change our governance system (did not pass both times); and whether or not we should leave the NUS (students voted yes).